The illness caused by this virus, pronounced "sin-SISH-ul," can be as mild as a common cold, but in severe cases may need hospitalization.

 Here are some key points about respiratory syncytial virus.
-More detail and supporting information is in the main article.

-- Treatment for the virus typically involves alleviating its signs and symptoms.
+- Treatment typically involves relieving the symptoms.

 What is it?